Brando Huang

 Brando Huang (黃鐙輝 (N̂g Teng-hui, Huáng Dènghuī); born 22 March 1981) is a Taiwanese actor and television host.

+Early life and education

+Born in Huwei, Yunlin, Huang attended Chien Hsin University of Science and Technology and graduated with a bachelor's degree in electronic engineering.
+After graduating, he became an engineer at Hsinchu Science and Industrial Park.

 Career

-Born in Huwei, Yunlin, Huang is originally an engineer at Hsinchu Science and Industrial Park, but had an interest in performing since young.
+Huang had an interest in performing since young.
 Discovered by comedian Hsu Hsiao-shun, Huang started out by making numerous appearances in television shows where he is known for impersonating famous personalities such as the comedian Kang Kang and musician Wu Bai.

 Huang's first acting role was in the series Your Home is My Home, and he has appeared in several films and television series since, including Monga, Monga Yao Hui, Partners in Crime and At Cafe 6.
 In 2015, he earned a Golden Bell Award nomination for his role in the television film Let the Sunshine In.